5 easy ways to get organized

 I’m not the only one constantly thinking about organizing this time of year – right?
 There’s just something about getting a fresh start in the new year that makes me want to de-clutter and organize every space in our home.

 I get so into it that I even offer to help friends and family organize their homes and most of the time they say yes because they “have no idea how to get organized“.
-My mom always tells me that she never knows where to begin because there is just so many areas in her life that need organizing.
+My mom always tells me that she never knows where to begin because there are just so many areas in her life that need organizing.

 I’m here to tell you that changing your habits so that you can live a more organized lifestyle is not hard – it just takes a bit of discipline.

-Following are 5 easy ways to get organized.
+The following are 5 easy ways to get organized.

 1. Set goals.

 Goals are always important when you want to accomplish something, so setting one or more organizing goals is a good first step.

 If children’s toys have taken over your home, one of your goals may be to find a good organizing system for those.
 Maybe you are always missing appointments and need to find a way to better organize your time.
 Whatever issues you have in terms of organization, set goals to fix them.